logi-26/psio-game-manager/README.md

 # PSIO Game Manager
-GUI application to prepare PlayStation 1 bin/cue games for use with a PSIO device.<br>
+Prepare PlayStation 1 bin/cue games for use with a PSIO device.<br><br>
-A PSIO app that does everything for your autonomously.<br>
+The only PSIO app that does everything for your autonomously.<br>

 ![alt text](https://github.com/logi-26/psio-game-manager/blob/v0.2/image.png?raw=true)